Pacittos/Prysm-guide-to-auto-create-validators/README.md

 ```

 ## Install Ethereal
-Ethereal will be used to connect to the Eth1 Goerli network using Infura (see https://github.com/wealdtech/ethereal for more information).
+Ethereal will be used to connect to the Eth1 Goerli network using Infura.
+See https://github.com/wealdtech/ethereal for more information.
 Ethereal will be used to automatically deposit 32 Goerli Eth to the Prysm Beacon Contract for each validator.
 ```
 GO111MODULE=on go get github.com/wealdtech/ethereal@latest
 ```